-Prior to the separation, bluebird bio did not view perquisites or other personal benefits as a significant component of its executive compensation program, and currently, we take the same view.
-Accordingly, neither bluebird bio nor 2seventy bio provide perquisites to the named executive officers, except in situations where it believed it was appropriate to assist an individual in the performance of his or her duties, to make him or her more efficient and effective, and for recruitment and retention purposes.
+We do not view perquisites or other personal benefits as a significant component of our executive compensation program.
+Accordingly, we do not provide perquisites to the named executive officers, except in situations where it believed it was appropriate to assist an individual in the performance of his or her duties, to make him or her more efficient and effective, and for recruitment and retention purposes.